sean-chester/sean-chester.github.io/openings/msc-thesis-fall-2025-near-data.md

   "https://www.uvic.ca/ecs/computerscience/people/faculty/profiles/chester-sean.php"]
 ---

-_We have [two openings](../) for self-funded thesis-based MSc candidates to begin by September 2024.
-Applications will be reviewed in early November 2023.
+_We have [two openings](../) for self-funded thesis-based MSc candidates to begin by January 2026.
+Applications will be reviewed in mid-July 2025.
 This position is in near-data processing_

 ### Designing Algorithms for Near-Data Processing